-From September 2021, the Trustees have returned to a majority of their Board and sub-committee meetings in person but with the ability to conduct meetings virtually as required.
-They have also continued to their training programme with regular training sessions at Board / Committee meetings, a full training day and attendance at a number of industry seminars, webinars and conferences during 2022.
+The Trustee Directors have continued their training programme with regular training sessions at Board / Committee meetings, and attendance at a number of industry seminars, webinars and conferences during 2023.

 The Trustee has undertaken an annual going concern review and is of the opinion that these financial statements are appropriately prepared on the going concern basis.